GenomicsAotearoa/hts_workshop_mpi/docs/proficiency/2026_proficiency.md

 !!! circle-info "Key information"

     * The aim is to complete each of the exercises before the end of the session.
-    * This testing is open book - you may use any materials from the level 1 or level 2 training and anything online.
+    * This testing is open book - you may use any materials from the level 2 training and anything online.
     * This testing is individual - please do not discuss your solutions with other trainees.
     * The tutors are here to help with significant technical issues such as loss of connection. *We are not here to help you identify tools or how to solve specific questions.*